tekd/ga-worksheet/GA-worksheet.md

 2. Why is it important to center and narrow text on a webpage? (think visually) If you center and narrow it, you only have to scroll down, but if the text just takes the whole width of the page, suddenly you have to scroll left, right, up and down.
 That's annoying, no one wants that.

-3. What does this line of HTML do to an object? `margin: 0 auto;` It makes it so that theres 0 margin at the top an bottom, and auto margin at the left and right.
+3. What does this line of HTML do to an object? `margin: 0 auto;` It makes it so that theres 0 margin at the top and bottom, and auto margin at the left and right.
 This centers the text.

-4. How does using `max-width` instead of `width` improve the readability of any webpage? max-width makes it so that the article elements cant be any bigger than whatever number you put in.
+4. How does using `max-width` instead of `width` improve the readability of any webpage? max-width makes it so that the article elements cant be any bigger than whatever number you put in. it improves readability across different devices, for example, if your using a phone instead of a 15.6 inch laptop.
+It also keeps the page structured when you zoom in/out.

 5. The media query to the below  will not be activated unless… you make the page narrower than 500px.